sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

-<<-378	Kth Smallest Element in a Sorted Matrix    		55.4%	Medium
-rows and columns are sorted.
-- priority_queue to put neighboring into pq. (note we may add one element several times) not efficient
-- priority_queue add first column or row into pq. this we can avoid adding duplicate.
-- binary search: count number of less than target.

-->>

 <<-410	Split Array Largest Sum    		45.7%	Hard
 split array into m parts (subarray), return the min the largest sum among the m parts.